 Although mastitis is not uncommon, some misconceptions lead to misdiagnosis, overtreatment, or under-treatment.
 Do not to overlook:

-- how she was diagnosed.
+- how the case was diagnosed.
 Most cases are diagnosed over the phone.
 That increases the possibility of misdiagnosis.

 - whether cultures of the milk were obtained.
 Most often, no cultures were obtained.
 Therefore, the treatment sometimes is not well-matched to the particular infection.

 - that a false negative result can occur, even when the milk is cultured.
 Why so?
 If tested milk comes from an unaffected duct, the culture will come back negative.